AscendingPassage.com HOME PAGE.

 into a church, and had plastered the walls white, to receive their

-paintings, many of which still remain; a St. George killing the
+paintings, many of which still remain.

 At the end

-or barrows, of various sizes, covered with sand; I counted about
+or barrows of various sizes, covered with sand.
+I counted about

 of their shape, which is exactly the same as that of the tumuli in

-the Syrian deserts, and the plain of Troy, makes it almost certain,
+the Syrian deserts and the plain of Troy, makes it almost certain

 that they are artificial.

-excerpt from: Travels in Nubia
+Edited excerpt from: Travels in Nubia

-by John Lewis Burckhardt, published in 1819
+by John Lewis Burckhardt

-Library of Egyptian Secrets
+The Egyptian Secrets Library